tock/tock/doc/Design.md

 capsule, granted memory can be defined as any type.
 Therefore, processes cannot access this memory since doing so might violate type-safety.

+## Some in-kernel design principles

+### Role of HILs

+Generally, the Tock kernel is structured into three layers:

+1. Chip-specific drivers: these typically live in a crate in the `chips` subdirectory, or an equivalent crate in an different repo (e.g. the Titan port is out of tree but it’s `h1b` create is the equivalent here).
+These drivers have implements that are specific to the hardware particular to a certain microcontroller.
+Ideally, their implementation is fairly simple, and they merely adhere to a common interface (a HIL).
+That’s not always the case, but that’s the ideal.

+2. Chip-agnostic, portable, peripheral drivers and subsystems.
+These typically live in the `capsules` crate.
+These includes things like the virtual alarms and virtual I2C stack, as well as drivers for hardware peripherals not on the chip itself (e.g. sensors, radios, etc).
+These drivers typically rely on the chip-specific drivers through the HILs.

+3. System call drivers, also typically found in the `capsules` crate.
+These are the drivers that implement a particular part of the system call interfaces, and are often even more abstracted from the hardware than (2) - for example, the temperature sensor system call driver can use any temperature sensor, including several implemented as portable peripheral drivers.
+We don’t have many examples of this, but the system call interface is another point of standardization that can be implemented in various ways.
+So it’s perfectly reasonable to have several implementations of the same system call interface that use completely different hardware stacks, and therefore HILs and chip-specific drivers (e.g. a console driver that operates over USB might just be implemented as a different system call driver that implements the same system calls, rather than trying to fit USB into the UART HIL).

+The connective tissue between layers are the HILs.
+The HIL interfaces are portable interfaces that are implemented in a non-portable way.

+The choice of particular HIL interfaces is pretty important, and we have some general principles we follow:

+1. HIL implementations get to assume this HIL is the only way the device will be used.
+As a result, it’s generally a bad idea to have several HILs that provide different interfaces to similar functionality, because it will not, in general, be possible for multiple drivers to use different HILs for the same device simultaneously.

+2. HIL implementations should be fairly general.
+If we have an interface that doesn't work very well across different hardware, we probably have the wrong interface - it’s either too high level, or too low level, or it’s just not flexible enough.
+But HILs shouldn’t generally be designed to optimize for particular applications or hardware, and definitely not for a particular combination of applications and hardware.
+If there are cases where that is really truly necessary, you can always implement a driver that is chip or board specific, and circumvents the HILs entirely.

+### Split-phase operation

+While processes are time sliced and preemptive in Tock, the kernel is not.
+Everything is run-to-completion.
+That’s an important design choice because it allows the kernel to avoid allocating lots of stacks for lots of tasks, and it makes it possible to reason more simply about static and other shared variables.

+As a result, by design, all I/O operations have to be asynchronous, so that the kernel can be reasonably counted on to operate in a timely manner.
+We do this using TinyOS style split-phase callbacks because they are resolved statically and it avoids the need to allocate closures.

+Drivers are indeed more cumbersome to write than with a blocking API, however, this is a conscious choice to favor overall safety of the kernel (e.g. avoiding running out of memory or preventing other code from running on time) over functional correctness of individual drivers (because they might be more error-prone, not because they can’t be written correctly).

+There are cases where we violate this.
+For example, the SAM4L’s GPIO controller may take up to 5 cycles to become ready between operations.
+Technically, according to this principle, the GPIO driver should therefore be split-phase to wait on the ready condition, but we know it’ll take longer to set that up than to just spin on the ready bit, so we just spin for at most a handful of cycles.
+But those cases are rare.